 Betting Markets and Odds

-NetBet don’t currently offer any live streaming.
+Despite a very strong in-play offering NetBet don’t offer any live streams.

 License, Security and Customer Service